 Advance mutual understanding among the countries of Southeast Asia.

-SEAMEO re-established ARCAFA in 1978 as a Project in Archaeology and Fine Arts.
+SEAMEO re-established ARCAFA as a SEAMEO Project in Archaeology and Fine Arts (SPAFA).
 A co-ordinating unit was based in Bangkok, with three sub-centres in Indonesia, the Philippines, and Thailand.
 Malaysia, Singapore and Brunei became members later, followed by Cambodia, Laos and Vietnam.

 |Name||Tenure of Office|